SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO202_TSEMP.md

 - The **Monitoring** page contains two tables for analog and discrete alarm limits.
 You can configure those two tables.

-- The **Routing** page contains routing configuration for the device.
+- The **Routing** page contains the routing configuration for the device.

 - The **Adjustment** page contains the most important parameters.
 Here you can configure and monitor receivers.